Why Most People Never Leave Their Comfort Zone

 It begins with small disruptions to the comfort zone:

-- One difficult conversation instead of avoidance
+- One difficult conversation instead of avoiding it

 When you consistently avoid discomfort: